khushals025/English-to-Hindi-Transformer-Translation/README.md

 # English to Hindi Transformer Translation

-This repository contains code for translating English text to Hindi using a Transformer architecture with attention mechanisms.
+This repository contains code explanation and concepts to know for translating English text to Hindi using a Transformer architecture with attention mechanisms.

 ## Table of Contents
 - [Introduction](#introduction)